 This is sometimes called satyam, shivam and sundaram in Indian philosophy.
 Satyam denotes the truth, shivam the rightness or morality, and sundaram the goodness or happiness.
 The point is that truth is morality and morality is happiness.
 You cannot ask what is truth, and what is morality.
 You must rather ask what is happiness.
 If you can define real happiness, then you can (through the causal connection between choice and consequence) determine what choices you must make.
 And if you can define your choices, then you can also choose the axioms which will make you happy.

-Indian philosophy claims that there is a universal notion of happiness; we are all similar in the sense that we desire similar things—security, freedom, fearlessness, and love—which in turn dictates the right choices, which in turn determine truth.
-We cannot start from truth, and build it based on reason and experience, because both methods are flawed.
-We can, however, realize that this flaw is there because there is choice.
+Indian philosophy claims that there is a universal notion of happiness; we are all similar in the sense that we desire similar things—security, freedom, fearlessness, and love—which in turn dictates the right choices, which in turn determines truth.
+We cannot start from the truth and build it based on reason and experience because both methods are flawed.
+We can, however, realize that this flaw is there because there is a choice.
 The problem in epistemology arises simply because we can choose.
 These choices are in turn driven towards our own happiness.
 There is hence universal truth only if there is a universal choice, and there is a universal choice only if there is a universal notion of happiness.

-You can know start asking the following questions: What is happiness?
+You can now start asking the following questions: What is happiness?
 How do we become happy?
 What will make us free of fear, insecurity, and lovelessness?

 Indian and Western Perspectives